-- [2, 15 of 1962] (2).
-No regulation made under the preceding provisions of this section shall have effect until it is approved by Parliament, and notification of such approval is published in the Gazette. - [2, 15 of 1962] (3) Any regulation made under the preceding provisions of this section may be given retrospective effect as from a date not earlier than the fourth day of February, 1948. - [2, 15 of 1962] (4) Any compensation granted in accordance with regulations made under the preceding provisions of this section shall be a charge on the Consolidated - [2, 15 of 1962] (5) Where in any case a dispute arises as to whether or not compensation is payable or as to the amount of compensation payable under any regulations made under the preceding provisions of this section, such dispute shall be referred to the Minister for decision by the Inspector-General of Police and the decision of the Minister, made with the concurrence of the Minister in charge of the subject of Finance, on such reference shall be final and conclusive and shall not be subject to question or review in a court of law. - (6) Any compensation granted in accordance with regulations made under the [2, 15 of 1962] preceding provisions of this section in respect of the disablement or death of a police officer shall be in addition to any pension, gratuity, compensation, allowance, or other benefit, granted in respect of such disablement or death under the Minutes on Pensions,
+(2).No regulation made under the preceding provisions of this section shall have effect until it is approved by Parliament, and notification of such approval is published in the Gazette.

+(3) Any regulation made under the preceding provisions of this section may be given retrospective effect as from a date not earlier than the fourth day of February, 1948.

+(4) Any compensation granted in accordance with regulations made under the preceding provisions of this section shall be a charge on the Consolidated Fund.

+(5) Where in any case a dispute arises as to whether or not compensation is payable or as to the amount of compensation payable under any regulations made under the preceding provisions of this section, such dispute shall be referred to the Minister for decision by the Inspector-General of Police and the decision of the Minister, made with the concurrence of the Minister in charge of the subject of Finance, on such reference shall be final and conclusive and shall not be subject to question or review in a court of law.

+(6) Any compensation granted in accordance with regulations made under the preceding provisions of this section in respect of the disablement or death of a police officer shall be in addition to any pension, gratuity, compensation, allowance, or other benefit, granted in respect of such disablement or death under the Minutes on Pensions, section 4: